 Your Time Horizon

-Younger investors might benefit more from the flexibility and potential tax-free access offered by alternative strategies like the MPI approach.
-Those closer to retirement might prioritize the immediate tax benefits of traditional IRA contributions.
+Younger investors might benefit more from the growth flexibility of IRAs.
+Those closer to retirement might prioritize the guaranteed income that annuities provide.

 Common Mistakes to Avoid